Secretary Of State Mike Pompeo Calls Out China For Trying To ‘Exploit’ George Floyd’s Death

-Pompeo tweeted his frustration with China using the demonstrations in protest to George Floyd’s death to settle a score about the United States’ actions toward the Hong Kong protesters.
+Pompeo tweeted his frustration with China using the demonstrations that protest against Floyd’s death and overall police brutality to supposedly settle a score about the United States’ actions toward the Hong Kong protesters.

 “The Chinese Communist Party’s [CCP] callous attempts to exploit George Floyd’s tragic death for its own political gain will fail,” the secretary of state tweeted Saturday.